FantomMenaceDAO/MIPs/proposals/mip-3.md

 ## Motivation
 We should this because...
-- We need to vote on things with an NFT.
+- We need to vote on things with in the DAO (we need a governance token)
-- We need to automate the onboarding process further so we can onboard more folks
+- We need to automate the onboarding process further so we can onboard more folks (eventually do daily auctions)
-- so we can vote w/o having to verify whether they belong to the DAO or not
+- NFTs are cool way to do governance tokens, we can have cool art too

 ## Context